revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

 * buckets - (TODO - not implemented yet)
             comma separated list of buckets to create or to log data into while in logging only mode,
             default: data_bucket_impression,data_bucket_impression_country,data_bucket_frequency
+* rand - (TODO - not implemented yet, hardcoded 1000 atm)
-* rand - maximum number of random zone to choose from, eg if rand = 1000 the logging will be done for random 1-1000 ads and zones mt_rand(1,rand).
+         maximum number of random zone to choose from, eg if rand = 1000 the logging will be done for random 1-1000 ads and zones mt_rand(1,rand).
 This is to help randomize the distribution of records in buckets so the tests will be more reliable.